L3pu5/SimpleSternia/README.md

 Mudlet

 # Installation
+## Mudlet one-liner
+Copy and paste the following code into your mudlet command line

 ## Note
 This code uses named matches and thus requires mudlet 4.11+.
 Mudlet: Drag and drop the SimpleSternia package into mudlet or run lua installPackage"http://"

 # Contributing lines